Teaching Teenagers To Manage Money Well.

 It’s so important for kids to learn how to manage their own money from a young age.
 I truly believe if we teach them to do this while they are young, they will have much less money problems when they get older.
-This is the reason I give my teens an allowance.
+Which is why I believe that an allowance for teens can be a great teaching tool.

-They begin receiving an allowance at the age of 13, but are also required to pay for most of their own clothes and a few other expenses.
-This is a teaching tool.
+Once my kids turn 13 their allowance is increased, but they are also required to pay for most of their own clothes and a few other expenses.
+This is an important teaching tool to help prepare them for the adult world.

-They could come to me and say, “Will you buy me this $50 jeans?” and I would respond, “Those are to expensive, let’s find something cheaper.”
+Child without an allowance comes to me and says, “Will you buy me these $50 pair of jeans?”
+My response would probably be, “Those are to expensive, let’s try to find something cheaper.”

-Child would say, “Mom, I really want to buy these $50 jeans, but that would take all of my money.
-Do you think I could find them cheaper somewhere else?”
+Child with an allowance comes to me and says, “Mom, I really want to buy these $50 jeans, but that would take all of my money.
+Do you think I could fine them cheaper somewhere else?”

 So, this afternoon I had a fun shopping trip with my 13 year old daughter.
 I happen to love shopping (yep, frugal AND a shopping lover!) and I love quality time with my kids, so it was a GREAT day!